caojingw/mlproject/README.md

 ## End to End ML Project
-Goal: To gain more understanding about MLops and ways of deploying ML models
+Goal: To gain more understanding about MLops and ways of deploying ML models.
+Credit to: https://github.com/krishnaik06/mlproject

 ### Prerequisites
 - Python 3.8